dariusf/ppx_polyprint/readme.md

 ### Configuration

-Options may be passed to `trace` and `tracerec` to customise how tracing is performed.
+`trace` and `tracerec` may be given parameters to customise how tracing is carried out.
 This forms a small DSL made of a sequence of expressions, each of which corresponding to an item or feature below.
 Multiple features can be enabled by separating them with `;`.
 For example, `[@trace Custom; x, y]`.

 #### Selectively tracing parameter values